mnot/ietf-comments/format.md

 ## Review Comments

-Then, the document can contain `discuss`, `comment`, and `nit` positions, each in their own subsection indicated by a `h2` header, followed by optional free text and then any number of issues.
+Then, the document can contain `discuss`, `comment`, and `nit` positions, each in their own subsection indicated by a `h2` header (i.e., two octothorps), followed by optional free text and then any number of issues.

-Issues within a section should each have a descriptive title in a `h3` header (i.e., two octothorps).
+Issues within a section should each have a descriptive title in a `h3` header (i.e., three octothorps).
 Issues can contain any markdown, including blockquotes, links, emphasis, lists, etc.

 For example: